MahrokhJozedaemi2016/final_user_management/readme.md

 ## Pytest:
 ![Description of Image](images/issue_update_field1.jpg)

-# IISUE: Ensure Admin User Exists and Streamline /login Authentication Logic
+# ISSUE: Ensure Admin User Exists and Streamline /login Authentication Logic

 ## Enhancement:
 The /login logic in user_routes.py was repeated multiple times, making the code redundant and harder to maintain.
 Additionally, authenticating as an admin user through Swagger (using the Authorize button) was not functioning as expected.
 This issue ensures the admin user (admin@example.com) is dynamically seeded into the database during migrations or tests, reducing code duplication and enabling secure and consistent authentication.